nubenetes/awesome-kubernetes/docs/demos.md

 - [dzone.com: From Spring Boot Microservices to Lambda Functions 🌟🌟](https://dzone.com/articles/from-java-microservices-to-lambda-functions-a-jour) Get your microservices where they need to be.
 - [==AdminTurnedDevOps/DevOps-The-Hard-Way-AWS==](https://github.com/AdminTurnedDevOps/DevOps-The-Hard-Way-AWS) **This repository contains free labs for setting up an entire workflow and DevOps environment from a real-world perspective in AWS**
 - [==medium.com/@adrianarba: CI/CD defined through terraform using AWS CodePipeline, AWS CodeCommit, and AWS CodeBuild==](https://medium.com/@adrianarba/ci-cd-defined-through-terraform-using-aws-codepipeline-aws-codecommit-and-aws-codebuild-12ade4d9cfa3)
+- [faun.pub: Using AWS Session Manager With Ansible To Execute Playbook On EC2](https://faun.pub/using-aws-session-manager-with-ansible-to-execute-playbook-on-ec2-ac97fa17b187) In this post, we’ll see how we can use AWS Session Manager instead of SSH to connect to an EC2 instance and execute a playboook.
+- [betterprogramming.pub: Build a Cloud-Native Multiprocessing Framework](https://betterprogramming.pub/build-a-cloud-native-multiprocessing-framework-b33cfc2c02b9) How to convert a local multiprocessing framework to the cloud
+- [github.com/aws-samples: Guide to Resource Tagging Automation](https://github.com/aws-samples/resource-tagging-automation) A Lambda function for Resource Tagging Automation

 ## Azure Samples
 - [github.com/Azure-Samples 🌟](https://github.com/Azure-Samples) Microsoft Azure code samples and examples in .NET, Java, Python, Node.js, PHP and Ruby